l-tting/myduka/readme.md

 a) Message - the actual text feedback
 b) Category - broader class of messages grouped by type -> we use flash() imported from flask to display messages from flash messages

+**USER REGISTRATION & LOGIN**
+Get 2 forms from Bootstrap :
+1.Registration - full name, email address, phone number, password 2.Login form - email address, password

+Form CheckList To Post Data
+1.action - route where the form is to be submitted 2.method - what you want the server to do with the resource 3.name - key used by the server to access and extract data from the form 4.input type - email, tel, text, number
+5.button - type submit

+"name":"Henry"

+**REGISTRATION FLOWCHART**
+1.User is provided with a form
+2.User fills the form with their details and submits it to a route 3.Flask extracts form data using request object 4.Check that the user who intends to register doesn't exist - hasn't been registered - check using email(unique)

+1 Alice Kamau alice@gmail.com  07123456667  1233

+**Password Hashing**
+-> The process of converting a password input into a fixed length string 1234 -> "dsio030okmfdkkdkd"
+1234 -> "dsio030okmfdkkdkd"
+-> salting --> adding random data to a password before hashing it

+1234cv = "101---ekj83ud898endnjdiid"
+12346g = "909dm90ckkpc-lkxki9cx"

+delete from users;

+pip install flask-bcrypt